Tanuj1718/GoLang-Learnings/README.md

 * slice is a flexible and dynamic data structure. slice <---> vector.

 * map is just like hashing which stores key value pairs and it is unordered.

+* struct: It is a composite data type that groups together variables under a single name.